There's a growing call to defund the police. Here's what it means - KEYT | KCOY

 Some supporters of divestment want to reallocate some, but not all, funds away from police departments to social services and reduce their contact with the public to reduce the likelihood of police violence.

-Those seeking to disband police consider defunding an initial step toward creating a radically different model of community-led public safety.
+Those seeking to disband police consider defunding an initial step toward creating an entirely different model of community-led public safety.

 The concept exists on a spectrum, and the two aren’t dichotomous but interconnected.
 But both interpretations center on reimagining what public safety looks like — shifting resources away from law enforcement toward community resources, he said.